 Difference between list and dictionary

-- They can be of any type, and types can be mixed.
+- Elements can be of any data type, including other lists.